MayankLogiciel/cordova-plugin-mms-ios/readme.md

 Cross-platform plugin for Cordova / PhoneGap to to easily send SMS.
 Available for **Android**, **iOS**, and **Windows Phone 8**.

-This plugin works with Cordova 3.x and 4.x version.
+This plugin works with Cordova 3.x and 4.x and 5.x version and currently doesn't support 6.x versions

 ##Installing the plugin